• Skip to primary navigation

 2. Once boiling, let it boil for a minute or so, or until agar agar powder is completely dissolved.
 To check, scoop some liquid into a spoon, pour it off, then closely inspect the spoon to see if there are any specks of agar agar stuck to the spoon or not.
 If not, you're good to move on.

 3. Add sugar and stir until dissolved, then remove from heat and immediately pour about ¼-inch of the agar agar into your mold.
 Working quickly, place fruit pieces in the mold, making sure you evenly distribute all the different colours.
-Once you've added all the fruits, pour the rest of the liquid gently over them.
+Once you've added all the fruit, pour the rest of the liquid gently over them.

 4. Let this layer sit for several minutes or until the top is firm enough to pour on the second layer.